Site Builder is a legacy product and is no longer available to new Customers. |

 Content Blocks

 Content Block Documentation:For more information on content blocks and how to manage them, please visit our knowledge base article on managing layout.
-Here, we will show you in detail how to change a block type, edit a block's content and add/remove blocks from the page. |
+Here, we will show you how to change a block type, edit a block's content and add/remove blocks from the page. |

-Vast comes with eight custom block types: Hero, Date Search, Featured Block, Testimonials, Gallery, Location Map, Feature and Inventory.
+Vast has eight custom block types: Hero, Date Search, Featured Block, Testimonials, Gallery, Location Map, Feature and Inventory.
 While some blocks are only available on certain pages, most are available throughout the theme.
 Just hover over a block to reveal your menu options and click “Switch Block Type” to see what blocks are available in that location.

 Hero